NVIDIA/NVFlare/docs/programming_guide/experiment_tracking/experiment_tracking_log_writer.rst

     This page covers experiment tracking using :class:`LogWriters <nvflare.app_common.tracking.log_writer.LogWriter>`, which are configured and used with :ref:`executor` or :ref:`model_learner` on the FLARE-side code.
-    If using the Client API, please refer to :ref:`experiment_tracking_apis` for adding experiment tracking to your custom training code.
+    If using the Client API, please refer to :ref:`experiment_tracking_apis` and :ref:`client_api` for adding experiment tracking to your custom training code.

 ***********************
 Overview and Approaches